llstarscreamll/ngx-adminLte/readme.md

 - Top navbar
 - Middle box (for login, register, etc)

 In the sidebar component the `[userCanAny]` directives is used to show/hide menu items for the current logged in user based on his permissions.
+Take a look at the Hello-Angular `src/app/menu.ts` file to know how to build the menu array object to be used on the sidebar component.

 ## Install